safiyahlakhany/Pop/README.md

 # Pop

-A data visualization and polling-based social media platform developed during the Microsoft New Technologist Program
+Pop is a data visualization and polling-based social media platform developed during the Microsoft New Technologist Program

 ## Contributors
 [Safiyah Lakhany](https://github.com/safiyahlakhany)